theheraldproject/theheraldproject.github.io/payload/secured.md

 - Notify it's health authority that they have breached the risk threshold, ideally not immediately after receiving the latest exposures keys (MUST be within 3hrs 30 mins, and should take the posting date time in to account)
   - May also share the person's total risk score for the last 7-14 days

-Other receiving phones receive:-
+Other receiving phones receive from the exposure download list:-

+- Date and time the exposure list was last updated
 - Transmitter's exposure confirmation token, which it cannot decrypt
-- Contact event start date time
+- Contact event date
-- Risk score for this unknown pair of people in the contact event
+- Risk score for this unknown transmitter in the contact event
 - TOTP token for the transmitter's persistent UUID, which it cannot use as it doesn't know the associated transmitter persistent UUID

 A random bluetooth sniffer sees:-

+- Date and time the transmission was intercepted
 - Ephemeral public keys for receiver and transmitter, which it cannot use as it doesn't have the private keys
 - Encrypted data exchanges between the two phones, including the health exposure service token and exposure confirmation token, which it cannot decrypt
 - Country and State code for receiver and transmitter